 Salt marsh and forest habitat conversion driven by the joint effects of sea-level rise and storm surge intensification.

 Collaborators: John Holloway (MCRDPI).
 Students: Cody Goodson and Peyton Debowsky.

-My research focuses on quantifying vegetation dynamics over space and time and identifying how the relative importance of ecological processes structuring plant communities changes with spatial and temporal scale.
-In addition, a key goal of my research is to understand how pattern and process in plant communities will be altered in the face of global environmental change.
-I collect field data, use existing large observational data sets, and implement simulation modeling to answer these questions in a variety of terrestrial ecosystems, including longleaf pine woodlands, big sagebrush ecosystems, and temperate deciduous forests.
+Our research focuses on quantifying vegetation and ecosystem dynamics over space and time and identifying how ecohydrology, climate, fire, and soil properties shape those patterns.
+In addition, a key goal of our research is to understand how plant communities will response to ongoing and future global environmental change.
+An important motivation for our work is to inform landscape conservation and land mangement decision-making.
+We collect field data, use existing large observational data sets and remote sensing, and implement simulation modeling to answer these questions in a variety of ecosystems, including temperate forests and woodlands, drylands dominated by big sagebrush, and salt marshes.

 Plant Ecology at Marshall University